ivyfung1/FAQs/README.md

 **Q:** I have set up nodes from Catapult-service-bootstrap.
 It was running fine and how I could not send any transaction to the network via nem2-sdk or CLI.
 How to fix this?
 **A:** If you had a running network and then it stopped working even if you restarted it repeatedly, this could mean the chain file store and MongoDB are out of sync due to dirty shut down.
 Perform `./clean-data` and `./clean-all` and start afresh. https://github.com/tech-bureau/catapult-service-bootstrap#known-issues.

+## Cross-chain Swap
+**Q:** How many attempts can be made until the secret proofs and secret lock match?
+**A:** You may attempt as many time as possible before the stipulated time is up.
+However, if you have the correct secret proof, they shall match at the first attempt.

 # NEM1

 ## Supernodes